NTM-UK data protection policy

 The NTM Data Protection Officer’s responsibilities include:

-- Notification – Notifying the Information Commissioner about the data processing activities
+• Notification – Notifying the Information Commissioner about the data processing activities, including any data breaches that occur

 The trustees of NTM-UK have the overall responsibility for ensuring that the organisation complies with its legal obligations.